You’ve probably heard someone mention anal fissures at some point in your life...

 Shutterstock

-As with staying hydrated and eating more fiber to help keep your bowel movements loose, consider adding in more olive oil to your daily intake, as well.
+As with staying hydrated and eating more fiber to help keep your bowel movements loose, consider adding more olive oil to your daily intake, as well.
 This is a natural laxative to help you pass your stool.
 Additionally, mixing in a little honey and beeswax, then heating up the mixture and letting it cool, can also be used as a topical.

 3. Don’t hold in your poops